Friday, October 10, 2014

 Governor Roberto Borge & Presidente Agapito Magaña

 Finally the event started.
-Municipal President Agapito Magaña Sánchez called it “an historic day” for Isla Mujeres to have this new 700-thousand square-meter terminal.
+Municipal President Agapito Magaña Sánchez called it “a historic day” for Isla Mujeres to have this new 700-thousand square-meter terminal.
 The new structure is fantastic, with plenty of room for the two plus million visitors that Isla Mujeres will host this year.
-Of course the smaller vendors, eating establishments, and tour operators will take a little time to settle into the new facility, but be patient, eventually it will happen.
+Of course, the smaller vendors, eating establishments, and tour operators will take a little time to settle into the new facility, but be patient; eventually it will happen.

-I know some of you will say that the old quaint facility had character, befitting the island, however, in our opinion, one visit to the washrooms or the waiting area would have put paid to that idea.
-Isla Mujeres is a world class destination - funky, quaint, rustic, fun, beautiful, romantic, or hip - but it is that first impression that grabs the newcomer, creating a yearning, a compulsion to return again and again to this beautiful little island.
-This gleaming white facility, with it's Mayan architectural influences is a dazzling new entrance to paradise.
+Some of you will say that the old, quaint facility had character, befitting the island; however, one visit to the washrooms or the waiting area would have put paid to that idea.
+Isla Mujeres is a world-class destination - funky, quaint, rustic, fun, beautiful, romantic, or hip - but it is that first impression that grabs the newcomer, creating a yearning, a compulsion to return again and again to this beautiful little island.
+This gleaming white facility, with its Mayan architectural influences, is a dazzling new entrance to paradise.

 Governor Roberto Borge